-In this tutorial, you will learn about the properties, differences, and examples of cations and anions, as well as how to predict them based on their positions on the periodic table.
+What are ions?
+In this tutorial, you will learn about the properties, differences, and examples of ions, cations and anions, as well as how to predict them based on their positions on the periodic table.

 Topics Covered in Other Articles

-An ion is a particle, atom, or molecule with an imbalance of electrical charge.
-Ions contain different numbers of protons and electrons.
+The definition of an ion is a particle, atom, or molecule with an imbalance of electrical charge.
+Ions are charged.
+They contain different numbers of protons and electrons.
+Ions form when atoms move into a more stable electron configuration.
+Ions are identified by a superscript that shows the sign and size of the electric charge – for example Ca+2.
 There are two types of ions: cations and anions.

 A cation has a net positive electrical charge, which means it has more protons than electrons.